errbotio/errbot/docs/contributing.rst

 Getting help
 ============

-For general help with Err, we'd prefer you post in our `Google Plus community`_.
+For general help with Errbot, we'd prefer you post in our `Google Plus community`_ or even better directly on the chat from the link below.

 .. _GitHub: https://github.com/errbotio/errbot
 .. _fork: https://github.com/errbotio/errbot/fork